Authorized Eastern Canada distributor · Dyneema® synthetic chains

 Crane + hoist + tandem rigging

-WLL ranges from 0.5 t to 30 t and up — single-leg, double-leg, three-leg, four-leg configurations.
+WLL ranges from 2.5 t to 225 t (metric) — single-leg, double-leg, three-leg, four-leg configurations.
 Sling-grade hooks, master links, and connectors per EN 818 / ASME B30.9 equivalents.
 The chain that a single rigger pulls out of the toolbox and rigs in one minute.

 Lashing